 All adverse medical necessity determinations are made only by a licensed physician.
-The provider may request a copy of the criteria/guidelines used by MHS Health in making adverse medical necessity determinations by contacting the MHS Health Provider Inquiry Line.
+The provider may request a copy of the criteria/guidelines used by MHS Health in making adverse medical necessity determinations by contacting the MHS Health Provider Inquiry Line at 1-800-222-9831.

-Affirmative statement for Utilization Management (UM)
+Affirmative Statement for Utilization Management (UM)

-All individuals involved in UM decision-making at MHS Health sign an affirmative statement about incentives and acknowledge that MHS Health makes UM decisions based on appropriateness of care and existence of coverage; MHS Health does not reward practitioners or other individuals for issuing denials of coverage or service care, and financial incentives for UM decision makers do not encourage decisions that result in underutilization.
+All individuals involved in UM decision-making at MHS Health sign an affirmative statement about incentives and acknowledge that MHS Health makes UM decisions based on appropriateness of care and existence of coverage.
+MHS Health does not reward practitioners or other individuals for issuing denials of coverage or service care, and financial incentives for UM decision makers do not encourage decisions that result in underutilization.
 Staff receive this statement upon hire and annually thereafter.
-This statement is distributed upon initial contracting with practitioners and providers via the provider Manual and annually thereafter to all network providers via our provider newsletter.
+This statement is distributed upon initial contracting with practitioners and providers via the Provider Manual and annually thereafter to all network providers via our provider newsletter.

-Non-urgent service authorization
+Non-urgent Service Authorization